Obarun/66/doc/index.md

 ## Why is 66 necessary?

-Implementation and handling of service files based on [s6](https://skarnet.org/software/s6) can be complex and difficult to understand.
+Implementing and handling service supervision can be complex and difficult to understand.
 This led to the creation of the `66` program.

 Why the name?

-Previously `66` was the result of the combination of the former [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc).
-With time and code improvement the `s6-rc` program was dropped. `66` is now a fully independent service manager, although the name has been retained.
+Historically, `66` was built on top of the former `s6` and `s6-rc` programs.
+With time and code improvement those external dependencies were dropped: `66` is now a fully independent service manager with its own native supervision, although the name has been retained.
 It is a lot faster and easier to write and remember when writing.
 Apart from that it is a nice command prefix to have.
 It identifies the origin of the software and it's short.

 Expect more use of the `66-` prefix in future [obarun](https://web.obarun.org) software releases and please avoid using it for your own projects.